cpique/cpique.github.io/_posts/2018-6-6-Constructors.md

 In a derived class, if a base-class constructor is not called explicitly by using the `base` keyword, the default constructor, if there is one, is called implicitly.
 If a base class does not offer a default constructor, the derived class must make an explicit call to a base constructor by using base.

-Importante note: There are two forms of _constructor initializer_ - one which calls a base class constructor and one which calls another constructor from within the class, using the this (...) syntax.
+Importante note: There are two forms of _constructor initializer_ - one which calls a base class constructor with the `base` keyword and one which calls another constructor from within the class, using the `this` keyword.
 There must always be a "chain" of constructors which runs constructors all the way up the class hierarchy.
 Every class in the hierarchy will have a constructor invoked, although some of those constructors may not explicitly appear in the code.
 Every constructor of every class other than plain object does this, either explicitly or implicitly.